Lin-Kyi/lin-kyi.github.io/index.md

 Hi!
 My name is Lin (she/her).
 I am a PhD student at the Max Planck Institute for Security and Privacy (MPI-SP) where I am supervised by [Asia Biega](https://asiabiega.github.io/) in the Responsible Computing Group.

 My work sits at the intersection of security and privacy, human-computer interaction, and tech policy.
-Broadly, I am investigating how we can reimagine notice and consent and move towards sustainable, responsible, and human-centred data collection for users and AI co-generators (such as workers).
+I use empirical research methods from human-computer interaction to research how we can move towards responsible data collection, centered on consent as a foundation for building ethical technologies.
 My research makes the following contributions:
-1. Understand the consent ecosystem under the GDPR, beyond the user interface;
+1. Improve and understand the consent ecosystem under the GDPR beyond the user interface;
-2. Mitigate emerging challenges to consent (i.e., informing consent guidelines for GenAI data collection); and
+2. Mitigate emerging challenges to consent (i.e., informing consent and responsible data collection guidelines for GenAI); and
 3. Propose a collective data governance framework for consent based on insights from 1 and 2, which could give people more leverage over their data

 My work has garnered interest amongst privacy, and AI ethics stakeholders across Europe and North America such as the _Future of Privacy Forum, French Data Protection Authority (CNIL), UC Berkeley Center for Long-Term Cybersecurity_, and _NOYB_.
 My work has also won the _Council of Europe's 2024 Rodotà Award_ for an original and innovative contribution to data protection.